fastn-stack/fastn/fastn-runtime/design/dom.md

 }
 ```

-In case of `foreign-dom` (when running in browser), we directly modify the class list for the text node, eg
+In case of `browser-dom` (when running in browser), we directly modify the class list for the text node, eg

 ```js
 document.getElementById("1v1").t.classList.push("c_1v1");